-Irish born Myra Farrell lived in the Sydney suburb of Mosman, at 27 Prince Albert Street.
-She was an eccentric genius, credited with some thirty inventions.
-Many had a domestic application; including stitchless buttons, boneless corsets, and a folding clothes line that could accommodate 280 ft of
+Read more →She was an eccentric genius, credited with some thirty inventions.
+Many had a domestic application; including stitch-less buttons (an early press stud), boneless corsets, and a folding clothes line that could accommodate 280 ft of washing in an area of just 12ft by 6ft.
+Mrs Farrell claimed

 Read more →My maternal grandparents James and Nora Larcombe raised a large family on a sheep farm at Reedy Marsh, seven miles from the small town of Deloraine in northern Tasmania.
 The pair married in the tiny Anglican church at nearby Exton just before WWI.
 For some reason Archdeacon